-DEWNR is currently considering raising Locks 2 and 5 weir pools, during spring (August to October), above their normal operating range.
-This is a planned event, where any operation or activity will depend on potential flow to South Australia and the availability of environmental water across the Murray-Darling Basin.
+DEWNR is currently considering raising the Lock 2 and 5 weir pools, during spring (August to October), above their normal operating range.
+Raising of Lock 6 is also being considered in association with the potential operation of the Chowilla Regulator.
+While these events are being planned, any operation or activity will depend on the flow to South Australia and availability of environmental water across the Murray-Darling Basin.